bsdpot/potluck/nextcloud-nginx-nomad/README.md

 Pass in a ```ip:port``` paramater for ```SELFSIGNHOST``` or ```-s ip:port```.
 If you don't specify a port 443 will be used.

 You also need to copy-in the `rootca.crt` file created as part of setting up self-signed certificates.
 Make sure to copy-in to `/root/rootca.crt` as the script expecting this file name.

+## Install nextcloud from github

+Warning, this is a 5GB download into persistent storage mounted in to /usr/local/www/nextcloud.

+Set the `-v` option with a value matching the github commit, for example `b8d9996b202803f80a2407683fcca2ffe0f96144` for `29.0.6.1`.

 # Useful CLI admin commands